 Intrinsic calibration of the cameras was achieved using the standard \gls{ROS} package \textit{camera\_calibration}~\cite{ROS}.
-This camera calibration approach utilizes the OpenCV library~\cite{opencv} and is based in the pinhole camera representation.
-The model estimates intrinsic parameters, such as focal length, principal point coordinates, and lens distortion coefficients.
-The calibration procedure involves capturing multiple images of a known calibration pattern (chessboard) from different viewpoints, and using the corresponding image and world coordinates to calculate the camera properties.
+This camera calibration model uses the OpenCV library~\cite{opencv} and is based on the pinhole camera model.
+The model estimates intrinsic camera parameters, such as focal length, principal point coordinates, and lens distortion coefficients.
+The calibration procedure involves capturing multiple images of a known calibration pattern (chessboard) from different viewpoints, and using the corresponding image and world coordinates to calculate the camera parameters.

 The extrinsic calibration of the cameras and \gls{LIDAR} sensors was performed following the automatic procedure described in~\cite{beltran2022} with the available \gls{ROS} package.
 The three cameras and the two side-\gls{LIDAR}s were calibrated using the center-\gls{LIDAR} location as the reference frame.